About the Inquiry

 Accountant in Bankruptcy should proceed in any reform of the scheme.

 The Committee launched a call for views on 22 November 2019.
-The deadline for responses is Monday 6 January 2020.
+The deadline for responses was Monday 6 January 2020.

 Read the call for written views